Series 4 — Episode 15

 A gnarled hand grips the curtain then passes over the chinoiserie decorating the room.
 It stops at the photo of a pretty Chinese woman.
 The man removes it from its frame then crumples it.
 Hearing voices, he hides in the curtains then Anna Wadkin (Jeanne Roland) enters with some friends.
 Grace comments on the wind chimes and Anna goes to close the window.
-She finds the photo then gasps, "John!" when she sees the man (Peter Madden), who then attacks her.
-Her friends leap to her aide and she tearfully confesses that John is her husband, Dr John Wadkin (Peter Madden).
+She finds the photo then gasps, “John!” when she sees the man, who then attacks her.
+Her friends leap to her aide and she tearfully confesses that the man is her husband, Dr John Wadkin (Peter Madden).

 Mrs Wadkin offers them tea and tells them she dropped her husband at the station the day he disappeared, and he later phoned from the hotel to say the room was comfortable - and moments later, it appears, he checked out and disappeared for two years.
 She ducks a question about her parents still living in China and goes to fetch some food.
 While she’s gone, Steed takes his leave, telling Mrs Peel that an old colleague of Wadkin, Cullen, will arrive soon and advises Varnals he’s “searched Mrs Peel for deadly weapons”.